Now Comes the Fun Part!

 To be eligible, students must be at least 12 years old and have successfully completed a CPW hunter education course on or after Jan.
-1, 2011.
+1, 2013.
 The program is free but space is limited.
+2016 Applications are closed.

-For more information, call Theo Stein, the Northeast Region's Hunting and Angling Outreach Coordinator, at (303) 291-7291.
+For more information, call Bryan Posthumus, the Northeast Region's Hunting and Angling Outreach Coordinator, at (303) 291-7291.